BWV-Dev/bwv-coding-rules/Flutter.md

 <tr>
 <td>

-<b>AVOID</b> using cast().
+**AVOID** using cast().
 The cast() method returns a lazy collection that checks the element type on every operation.
 If you perform only a few operations on only a few elements, that laziness can be good.
 But in many cases, the overhead of lazy validation and of wrapping outweighs the benefits.
 </td>
 <td>